Submitting a Paper to the IMJ

-We are a peer review journal.
-PLEASE NOTE: we do not send out every article for external peer review.
-Articles can be accepted or rejected without invitation to revise by the Editorial Board at the meetings.
+The Irish Medical Journal is a peer reviewed journal.
+Please note that we do not send every paper for external peer review.
+Papers can be accepted or rejected without invitation to revise by the Editorial Board.
+The stages of the peer review process are as follows:

-The articles chosen for external peer review are sent to an expert referee.
-Authors are informed.
+- The papers chosen for external peer review are sent to an expert referee.
+Authors are informed that their paper has progressed to the review stage of the consideration process.

-At the next Editorial meeting, the article and the referee comments are discussed.
-The Editorial Board then makes the decision to accept, reject or ask for revisions – depending on the recommendations of the expert referee.
-Authors are informed immediately of the decision.
+- The paper and the referee comments are discussed at the following editorial meeting.
+The Editorial Board will make the decision to accept, reject or request that a revision be completed – depending on the recommendations of the expert referee.
+Authors are informed immediately of the decision

-Once authors have incorporated all the changes required by the referee, the revised article must be emailed in a Word document (using single lined spacing and font Arial 11) to the Editorial Office at email@example.com.
+Once authors have incorporated all the changes required by the referee, the revised paper must be emailed in a Word document (using 1.15 lined spacing and font Calibri pt.
+12) to the Editorial Office at [email protected].

 Once an article has been rejected by the Editorial Board it cannot be resubmitted at a future date.